 Here is an example of alt-text that encompasses both SEO and ADA compliance.

-You’ll notice that we’ve described the image well, added our location information, the name of the shop, and the keyword for that page (electrical repairs).
+You’ll notice that we’ve described the image well, added our location information, the shop’s name, and the keyword for that page (electrical repairs).

 Exif data will often include: